 I went straight into the Marine Corps as a 2nd Lieutenant, and at the end of the next 3 1/2 years was a First Lieutenant, Company XO in the Combat Engineer Battalion.
 The only Jewish officer in the Battalion, I may add.
 That meant that I was assigned the Officer of the Day every Christmas.
 Bah, Humbug!!

 I left there to run a successful business; after all, I had gone to school at night for 5 years to get my MBA and figured I should use it.
-I also thought that being close to home would save my marriage.
+I also thought that being close to home would save my (first) marriage.

-Dad passed in August 2005 and in January 2007 Mom went to tell him all that he is doing wrong, where ever he is.
+Dad passed in August 2005 and in January 2007 Mom went to tell him all that he is doing wrong, wherever he is.
 I took the inheritance, which was enough for me to change careers, and applied it to get Microsoft and CompTIA certified as a computer technician and systems engineer.
-I have been doing help desk and network administration since.
-I like the challenge of the work, but despite the enjoyment, I had been more than ready to retire for some time.
-Finally, as of January 2017, I am now a retired “gentleman of leisure.”
-Well, OK- let’s just leave at I am retired.
+I was doing help desk and network administration, and despite the fact that I loved the challenge of the work, I was more than ready to retire, which I did as of 1 January 2017.
+I am now a retired “gentleman of leisure.”

 In 1997 I decided it was about time I made a decision about God.
 I had always felt something missing in my relationship, which was more of a non-relationship.
-I studied, talked to many people, and God sent many mature Christians, who understood that Jews don’t want to hear about Jesus but Jesus is what all Jews need.
-I ended up accepting Yeshua (His real name) as my Savior and discovered Messianic Judaism, where I have grown in my faith and am more Jewish in both worship and practice than I ever was.
-I have taken classes and have a Certificate of Messianic Studies, which would allow me to call myself a Messianic Minister if I paid them dues.
-I served at Temple Beth Emanuel in Philly for 17 years, as Ministry Head for a few different ministries, and Rabbi Pro Tem (along with my other Counsel members) for a few years while looking for a new Rabbi when the man who really built it all up went into a different ministry (Jacob’s Hope) , which is helping thousands of Jews in the worst places in the world for Jews to live.
+I studied, talked to many people, and God sent many mature Christians, who understood that Jews don’t want to hear about Jesus, but Jesus is who all Jews need.
+I ended up accepting Yeshua (his real name) as my Savior and discovered Messianic Judaism, where I have grown in my faith and am more Jewish in both worship and practice than I ever was before.
+I have taken classes and have a Certificate of Messianic Studies, which would allow me to call myself a Messianic Minister (if I paid dues to the school, which I don’t).

 Donna and I are tremendously blessed.

 I wrote my first book, “Back to Basics: God’s Word vs. Religion” while living in Philadelphia and since then have written three other books: one on Prayer, one that is a commentary on each of the 54 weekly Torah readings called “Parashot Drashim“, and my most recent book called “The Good News About the Messiah for Jews- Debunking the Traditional Lies About the Jewish Messiah“.
-You can find them under the heading “Book” on the Home page.
+You can find them under the heading “Books” on the Home page.

 loved to read your “about”…